rznayeem/tour-trekker-client/README.md

   interact with use.
 - User can add more tourist spots if they like and they can update their spot details later.
-- user can see their added spot list at my list section.
-- user can delete their added spots if they want.
+- user can see their added spot list at my list section & delete their added spots if they want.

 ## Technologies Used